$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Experiments

 \subsection{State-of-the-art performance}

 Finally, we compare {\modelName} with other models that use diffusion features for representation learning (Table~\ref{tab:pets_aircraft_baseline_comparison} top row) and also with CLIP variants (Table~\ref{tab:pets_aircraft_baseline_comparison} bottom row).
 In addition to passing an empty prompt which is our default setting, we also experiment with providing a CLIP-inferred prompt during diffusion feature extraction for a fairer comparison with~\cite{diffusion_classifier_23}.
-From Table~\ref{tab:pets_aircraft_baseline_comparison}, we see that {\modelName} performs significantly better than the best reported numbers in \cite{diffusion_classifier_23}: $\mathbf{+3.67\%}$ improvement on {\oxford} and a huge boost of $\mathbf{+39.03\%}$ for {\aircraft}. ``SD-2.0 features'' baseline from \cite{diffusion_classifier_23} inputs \texttt{bottleneck} features into ResNet~\cite{he2015deepresiduallearningimage} like architecture consuming $520M$ model parameters.
+We note that having access to prompts which presumably can have information about the object in the image puts these models at an unfair advantage, but do this only for comparison.
+From Table~\ref{tab:pets_aircraft_baseline_comparison}, we see that {\modelName} performs significantly better than the best reported numbers in \cite{diffusion_classifier_23}: an improvement of $\mathbf{+1.39\%}$ on {\oxford} ($88.69$) and a huge boost of $\mathbf{+39.03\%}$ for {\aircraft}. ``SD-2.0 features'' baseline from \cite{diffusion_classifier_23} inputs \texttt{bottleneck} features into ResNet~\cite{he2015deepresiduallearningimage} like architecture consuming $520M$ model parameters.
 On the other hand, {\modelName} is a significantly lighter model ($40M$ model parameters) and yet, achieves a huge boost of $\mathbf{+15.07\%}$ for {\oxford} and $\mathbf{+29.87\%}$ for {\aircraft} from using \texttt{up\_ft1} features.
 This boost clearly illustrates the effectiveness of interpreting the diffusion model states and making an informed selection for achieving the best transfer learning performance on target tasks.
 It also highlights the benefit of selecting the right visual features over using complex, highly parameterized models.
-Crucially, the diffusion classifier from~\cite{diffusion_classifier_23} takes $\approx 24$ sec / sample (using their default settings on \oxford) on a single NVIDIA RTX A6000, while {\modelName} takes only $\approx 0.13$ sec / sample, thereby yielding a $4$ orders of magnitude speedup during inference.\\ \textbf{Effect of text conditioning:} We note that text-conditioning yields mixed results: it leads to performance improvement of {\modelName} (rows 3 v/s 4 in Table~\ref{tab:pets_aircraft_baseline_comparison}) by $\mathbf{+2.28\%}$ on {\oxford}, but a slight dip of $\mathbf{-0.09\%}$ on {\aircraft} dataset.
-This detrimental effect of text-conditioning is more pronounced when comparing Diffusion Classifier with SD-2.0 features (rows 1 v/s 2 in Table~\ref{tab:pets_aircraft_baseline_comparison}), where the former uses text information, while SD-2.0 features is based purely on visual features.
-This behavior is not well understood and could be because of the low frequency of occurrence of specific aircraft model names in the natural language captions used for pre-training or a misalignment between pre-training and the domain-specific aircrafts image data.
+Crucially, the diffusion classifier from~\cite{diffusion_classifier_23} takes $\approx 24$ sec / sample (using their default settings on \oxford) on a single NVIDIA RTX A6000, while {\modelName} takes only $\approx 0.13$ sec / sample, thereby yielding a $4$ orders of magnitude speedup during inference.